TedWu716/IF-InFluence/README.md

 # IF-InFluence
-IF is a platform let allow both way of brand and influencer to find opportunity for collaboration.
+IF is a platform allow both way of brand and influencer to find opportunity for collaboration.

 Environment: MacOS/ios